mikisvaz/rbbt/tutorial/map_reduce/index.md

 When using `cpus`, the return value is piped back to the master process, which performs the addition.

 Bellow you can see an example of the syntax.
-Note that in this example, using cpus is quite slow, due to the overhead or serializing/deserializing through the pipe, etc. Also the particular problem it solves could have been implemented otherwise more simply.
+Note that in this example, since it is so simple, using cpus is counter-productive, due to the overhead of serializing/deserializing through the pipe, starting and monitoring the processes, etc. Also the particular problem it solves could have been implemented otherwise more simply.
+If you execute this example, you can play around with different values for the `threads` and `cpus` parameters (`cpus` will be ignored if `threads` are specified)

 {% highlight ruby %}